haddocking/haddocking.github.io/education/molmod_online/simulation.md

 Although most of the analysis comes down to extracting data and plotting them, molecular dynamics is first and foremost about *dynamical*.
 As such, it is possible to extract the frames from the trajectory and combine them into a movie.
 This alone can inform substantially about the integrity of the peptide throughout the simulation.
-The following Pymol commands show the peptide in a sausage-like representation colored sequentially from N- to C-terminal.
+The following PyMOL commands show the peptide in a sausage-like representation colored sequentially from N- to C-terminal.
 To manipulate the trajectory file, use `trjconv`, the GROMACS *swiss-knife* utility.
 When asked to select a group to output, choose *Protein* only, otherwise you will end up with a box of slushy water molecules